fenstrat/next-level-searchapi-ds-wellington/slides.md

 - Next we create a second set of fake facets without the excludes
 - Finally, we set the fake facet options to match those of a real facet
 - Massive hat tip to my colleague Lee Rowlands who found that this was actually possible, and helped a lot in implementing it
-- This is a bit of an edge case for a client requirement, but likely something that could not be implemented on SaaS search platform
+- This is a bit of an edge case for a client requirement, but likely something that could not be implemented on a SaaS search platform

 ---